ice1k/LearnEnglish/4-19/article.md

 reason why soccer lovers are always gathered together, but stay alone.
 Soccer brings you friendship, and also warmness.

-From that we can draw a conclusion that soccer is a good kind of sport anyway.
+From that we can draw a conclusion that soccer is a beneficial sport anyway.
-I love soccer, which makes me proud of that.